sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 ##### 3.2.1.8.1 Document Property - Publisher - Contact Details

-Contact details (`contact_details`) ofvalue type `string`with 1 or more characters proides information on how to contact the publisher, possibly including details such as web sites, email addresses, phone numbers, and postal mail addresses.
+Contact details (`contact_details`) of value type `string`with 1 or more characters proides information on how to contact the publisher, possibly including details such as web sites, email addresses, phone numbers, and postal mail addresses.

 Example: